SAP-samples/btp-extension-s4-material-availability/tutorials/4-advanced/0-introduction-advanced-scope/README.md

 - Access to an SAP Cloud for Customer system is required to configure the **Pricing in Sales Quote Follow up Scenario** in SAP Integration Suite.
 Without one, you can follow along to see the required integration points, configuration of pre-packaged integration flows, and a video demo of the sales side of the process.

 ## Step-by-Step
-To complete the **Advanced Scope**, please follow the respective cards or check out the linked README documents.
+To complete the **Advanced Scope**, please follow the respective SAP Discovery Center cards or check out the linked README documents.

 1. First, setup **SAP Cloud for Customer and SAP S/4HANA systems** with the requisite SAP Best Practices scenarios for Order to Cash. ➜ ([click here](../1-setup-s4hana-system/README.md))
 2. Next, update the CAP application to **consume live data from the SAP S/4HANA system**. ➜ ([click here](../2-consume-live-data/README.md))